AmirHosein-Gharaati/rate-app/README.md

 #### Implemented algorithm for abnormal ratings situations
 In this task, we implemented the third idea which is 'Weighted Moving Average'.

-Diving into detail, we can compute the new ratings from the users in an interval.
+Diving into detail, we can compute a rating average based on new ratings for a post in an interval.

-Then in another interval we can calculate the overall rating of the posts using rating averages we had:
+Then in another interval we can calculate the overall rating of the posts using rating averages we computed before:

 ![](./assets/formula.png)